MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

                            PUBLIC ${ANDROID_MAVEN_PATH}/ndk/include/
                            )
 ```
-Upon completion of this step you should run a gradle sync followed by project build to ensure that the project links properly with your XboxLiveSDK.
+Upon completion of this step you should run a gradle sync followed by project build to ensure that the project links properly with your XboxLiveSDK libraries.

 ## Adjusting your Android Manifest to handle XboxLiveSDK